-The Cardinals played in Dodger Stadium for the first time the weekend of May 18-20, 1962.
-They felt right at home.
-The Cardinals swept the three-game series, receiving complete-game wins from each of their starting pitchers, and Stan Musial stroked a historic single, surpassing Honus Wagner to become the National League all-time hits leader.
+When the Cardinals played in Dodger Stadium for the first time the weekend of May 18-20, 1962, they felt right at home.
+The Cardinals swept the three-game series, receiving complete-game wins from each of their starting pitchers, and Stan Musial stroked a single, surpassing Honus Wagner to become the National League all-time hits leader.

 Moved from Brooklyn to Los Angeles after the 1957 season, the Dodgers played four years at the Coliseum while Dodger Stadium was being built.
 On April 10, 1962, in the first regular-season game at Dodger Stadium, the Reds defeated the Dodgers, 6-3.
 Boxscore

-As the Cardinals-Dodgers series opened May 18, the Dodgers were in second place in the NL, three games behind the Giants, at 23-12.
-Los Angeles had won four in a row and eight of its last nine.
-The Cardinals were in third place, six behind the Giants, at 18-13.
-St. Louis had lost five of its last seven.
+As the Cardinals-Dodgers series opened May 18, the Dodgers were in second place, three games behind the Giants, at 23-12.
+The Dodgers had won four in a row and eight of their last nine.
+The Cardinals were in third place at 18-13 and had lost five of their last seven.

 The opener matched Johnny Podres against Larry Jackson.
-In the first inning, third baseman Ken Boyer smashed a drive that struck Podres in the left forearm.
-Podres threw three pitches out of the strike zone to the next batter, catcher Gene Oliver, and walked off the field, unable to pitch as his left arm ached.
-(X-rays revealed a severe bruise, no fracture.)
+In the first inning, Ken Boyer smashed a drive that struck Podres in the left forearm.
+Podres threw three pitches out of the strike zone to the next batter, Gene Oliver, and walked off the field, unable to pitch.
+X-rays revealed a severe bruise, no fracture.

-First baseman Bill White drove in three runs, right fielder Charlie James scored three runs and knocked in two, and Jackson went the distance, walking none, as the Cardinals won, 8-3, before 38,951.
+Bill White drove in three runs, Charlie James scored three runs and knocked in two, and Jackson went the distance as the Cardinals won, 8-3, before 38,951.
 Boxscore

 The story the next night, May 19, normally would have been the pitching of Cardinals left-hander Ray Sadecki.
-The Dodgers had defeated six consecutive left-handers and Sadecki was 0-3 in his career against them.
-This time, though, Sadecki pitched his first complete game of the season and got the win in the Cardinals’ 8-1 triumph before 44,559.
+The Dodgers had defeated six consecutive left-handers and Sadecki was 0-3 in his career against them, but Sadecki changed the script, pitching his first complete game of the season and got the win in the Cardinals’ 8-1 triumph before 44,559.
 Boxscore

 “Stan hit a good curveball,” Perranoski told The Sporting News.